 .editorial.

-This past weekend was a long weekend in both Canada and the United States for our respective National Holidays in celebration of each country.
+Not like in the movies This past weekend was a long weekend in both Canada and the United States for our respective National Holidays in celebration of each country.
 A weekend traditionally marked by road trips to beach, cottage, vacation homes, or just the friendly BBQ across town.

 Sadly this is also traditionally a drinking and driving weekend.
 If not in your town, it is in mine.
 The police set up check points and nab a bunch, but always, some get through.